The Crucial Role of Post-Surgery Nutrition: Recipes and Guidance for Optimal Healing

 The Importance of Hydration

 Staying hydrated is crucial for post-surgery recovery.
-Proper hydration supports digestion and nutrient absorption and can help prevent constipation; a common issue linked to various medications.
-Aim to drink at least 8-10 glasses of water daily and consider adding hydrating foods to your meals such as cucumbers (95% water), watermelon (92% water), and oranges (86% water).
+Proper hydration supports digestion and nutrient absorption.
+It can also help prevent constipation, a common issue linked to various medications.
+Aim to drink at least 8-10 glasses of water daily.
+Consider adding hydrating foods to your meals, such as cucumbers (95% water), watermelon (92% water), and oranges (86% water).

 Recipe: Protein-Packed Quinoa Salad